King Charles Is Proclaimed Monarch in Arcane, Very White-Looking Ceremony

 Indeed, the only women to have attended an accession council in the last two hundred years are Queen Elizabeth and Queen Victoria.

 Women present Saturday included the former prime minister (PM) Theresa May and the present PM Liz Truss.
-All living former PMs (and Labour leader Keri Starmer) were present in their roles as members of the Privy Council, an advisory body to the monarch with some 700 members.
+All living former PMs (and Labour leader Sir Keir Starmer) were present in their roles as members of the Privy Council, an advisory body to the monarch with some 700 members.

 Technically all privy council members are allowed to attend the Accession Council.
 However, numbers were capped at around 200 for the two-part ceremony, which was held in the picture gallery and throne room at St James’ Palace, the most ancient of the royal palaces and the spiritual headquarters of the monarchy.
 St James’ Palace is just a few hundred yards for the monarchy’s operational headquarters, Buckingham Palace.